Victoria shines as new star in Victoria Circus

-FAIR HILL — Some kids fantasize about running away and joining the circus, but for 6-year-old Victoria Murica, the circus is the family business and this year, she’s stepped into the spotlight.
+FAIR HILL — Some kids fantasize about running away and joining the circus, but for 6-year-old Victoria Murcia, the circus is the family business and this year, she’s stepped into the spotlight.

 In her Cecil County Fair debut, Victoria nimbly spun around a lyra, or a large suspended hoop, roughly 2 feet above the ground, as part of Victoria’s Circus.
 Her favorite trick to perform is the “foot loop,” or a strap hanging from the lyra that she can stick her foot in to spin upside down.